Four-cylinder engine

 - 24 - fuel pump;

-- 25 - fuel pump gasket
+- 25 - Fuel pump gasket

-The valves are actuated by the camshaft via tappets, with hydraulic tappets installed since September 1985.
+The valves are actuated by the camshaft via tappets, with hydraulic tappets being installed since September 1985.
 The valve guides are made of special brass and are pressed into the cylinder head.